Marc Maurer

 Marc Maurer was the president of the National Federation of the Blind (NFB), the oldest and largest membership organization of blind people in the U.S., from 1986 until 2014.
 He also works as an attorney specializing in civil rights law and issues related to blindness.

 Early life

 Maurer was born in 1951 in Iowa, and has been blind since shortly after birth.
-Maurer became active in the Iowa chapter of the NFB as a teenager.
-He graduated from the University of Notre Dame in 1974, and received a law degree from Indiana University in 1977.
+Maurer became active in the Iowa chapter of the National Federation of the Blind as a teenager.

 Education

 Maurer graduated cum laude from the University of Notre Dame in 1974.
 As an undergraduate he took an active part in campus life, including election to the Honor Society.
-Then he enrolled at the Indiana University School of Law, where he received his Doctor of Jurisprudence in 1977.
+Then he enrolled at the Indiana University School of Law at Indianapolis, where he received his Doctor of Jurisprudence in 1977.

 In 2010 he received honorary doctor of laws degrees from the University of South Carolina Upstate and The University of Notre Dame.